Spermicide: Effectiveness, Side Effects, and Risks

 How effective is spermicide?

-Although foam used correctly every time possesses a failure rate of approximately 8%, spermicidal chemicals alone are not considered an effective form of birth control.
-Typical use of spermicide, which is considered the way most people use it, possesses a failure rate of 26% or approximately one in four.
-Spermicides should be used with another barrier method of birth control: diaphragm, cervical cap, or condom.
+Spermicidal chemicals alone are not considered an effective form of birth control.
+Typical use of spermicide, which is considered the way most people use it, possesses a failure rate of 28%.
+Spermicides should be used with another barrier method of birth control such as a diaphragm, cervical cap, or condom.
 You should take a pregnancy test if you are experiencing any pregnancy symptoms.

 What are the side effects or health risks of spermicides?

-In few cases, allergic reaction to the chemicals in spermicides leads to itching, burning, or possibly redness.
+In some individuals, allergic reaction to spermicides may lead to itching, burning, or redness.

 Are spermicides reversible?